 WE MADE PLASTIC.
 WE DEPEND ON IT.
 NOW WE’RE DROWNING IN IT

-During the recent year we tried our full level best to keep the mountains clean.
-In the recent year we have found Multi-layered plastics, the packets that our chips, farsan and biscuits get sold in, accounted for 63 percent of the trash.
+During the recent year, we tried our full level best to keep the mountains clean.
+In the recent year, we have found Multi-layered plastics, the packets that our chips, farsan, and biscuits get sold in, accounted for 63 percent of the trash.
 Single-use plastic items (disposable plates, glasses and the like) and PET bottles accounted for another 26 percent.
-This, more than anything else, illustrates the limited efficacy of the much-publicised government bans on plastic shopping bags.
+This, more than anything else, illustrates the limited efficacy of the much-publicized government bans on plastic shopping bags.
 Plastic bags are only a fraction of the problem.
 Not surprisingly, Hindustan Coca-Cola and Pepsico India led the count between them since they dominate the market for packaged snacks and soft drinks.

-Later me and my journeytoexplore team has realised that the best way is to approach is the tourist traveling to Himalayas need to be educated.
+Later I and my journey to explore team has realized that the best way is to approach is the tourist traveling to the Himalayas need to be educated.